Rosuav/StilleBot/SSL.md

 Store the private key in `privkey.pem` and the cert(s) in `certificate.pem`.
 Note that protecting your private key is important.
 StilleBot is entirely okay with these files being symlinks or named pipes or other non-normal files.
+NOTE: The production bot uses a dedicated Sugar Mill key management service;
+using files in this way is simpler, but will require you to manually update the bot any time the key/cert changes.

 Configure the server's externally-accessible address and port in "Authenticate Manually", specifying `https://` to enable encryption.
 To have StilleBot listen